 My homestead journal is separated into 8 sections:

 Section #1 is actually a pouch.
 On one side it holds the tags for all the fruit trees and bushes we have planted thus far.
-In the other side I keep receipts for purchases I have made for the homestead so I can add them up quarterly and track my spending….
-I’m going to admit failure in this area!
+In the other side I keep receipts for purchases I have made in the last 3 months for the homestead so I can add them up quarterly and track my spending….
+I’m going to admit failure in this area.
 I always start out with the best intentions to track my spending, and then fail miserably…but I’m going to keep believing I’ll follow through on this one of these days!

 Section #2 is for the garden.
 In this section, I keep lists of plants I grow, layouts for my gardens, planting and harvesting calendars, lists of ideas, and things I’ll do differently next year.
 I keep a very detailed garden journal where at least once a week I include the following important data:

 - what I’m planting and how (inside, transplanting, direct seed and if they receive any protection)